bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 ## What we are going to build ##

-The idea is to use an ASP.NET Core OData for a Backend and a Blazor Frontend, that uses the FluentUI Components.
-FluentUI provides a nice and extensible DataGrid component, which we are going to add components to.
+The idea is to use an ASP.NET Core OData for a Backend and a Blazor Frontend, that uses the Fluent UI Components.
+Fluent UI Blazor provides a nice and extensible DataGrid component, which we are going to add components to.
 The result is going to look like this:

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">